erikknorren/nuxt3-starter/README.md

 'nuxt-security'
 ```

 It should be noted that if you want or need to loosen some security settings, for example cross-origin image loading.
-You can configure the headers in nuxt.config/ts in a
+You can configure the headers in nuxt.config.ts in the
 `security: {}` object.

-You can learn more about Nuxt Security [here](https://nuxt-security.vercel.app/getting-started/setup).
+You can learn more about Nuxt Security configuration [here](https://nuxt-security.vercel.app/getting-started/configuration).

 ---